cesargodoi/startproject/README.md

-# flask startproject
+# Flask Project Builder
-Script to start a flask project in the application factory model
+This script will start a new Flask project on the application factory model.

-## This script creates the following structure
+## structure provided
 ~~~sh
 <project name>/
 +-- <project name>/